vjreddy2001/Robo-Advisor-for-Retirment-plans/README.md

 * I want to invest for my retirement
 * I would like to invest for my retirement

 This bot will use four slots, three using built-in types and one custom slot named `riskLevel`.
-Define the three initial slots as follows:
+I Defined the three initial slots as follows:

 | Name             | Slot Type            | Prompt                                                                    |